 Set forth below is certain information relating to our executive officers.
 Each executive officer serves at the pleasure of the board of directors.
-Biographical information with respect to Robert D. Graham is set forth under the Nominees for Director subsection above.
+Biographical information with respect to Michael S. Simmons is set forth under the Nominees for Director subsection above.

-Name Age Position(s) Robert D. Graham 66 Vice Chairman of the Board, President and Chief Executive Officer Andrew B. Nace 57 Executive Vice President and General Counsel Courtney J. Riley 56 Executive Vice President, Environmental Affairs Kristin B. McCoy 49 Senior Vice President, Tax Amy Allbach Samford 47 Senior Vice President and Chief Financial Officer Michael S. Simmons 50 Senior Vice President, Finance John A. Sunny 59 Senior Vice President, Information Technology Patty S. Brinda 59 Vice President and Controller Jane R. Grimm 51 Vice President and Secretary Bryan A. Hanley 41 Vice President and Treasurer Janet G. Keckeisen 66 Vice President, Investor Relations Bart W. Reichert 51 Vice President, Internal Audit Darci B. Scott 47 Vice President, Tax-Financial Reporting
+Name Age Position(s) Michael S. Simmons 51 Vice Chairman of the Board, President and Chief Executive Officer Kristin B. McCoy 50 Executive Vice President, Tax Andrew B. Nace 58 Executive Vice President and General Counsel Courtney J. Riley 57 Executive Vice President Amy Allbach Samford 48 Executive Vice President and Chief Financial Officer John A. Sunny 60 Executive Vice President and Chief Information Officer Bryan A. Hanley 42 Senior Vice President and Treasurer Patty S. Brinda 60 Vice President and Controller Jane R. Grimm 52 Vice President and Secretary Bart W. Reichert 52 Vice President, Internal Audit Darci B. Scott 48 Vice President, Tax - Financial Reporting

+Kristin B. McCoy has served as our executive vice president, tax since May 2022.
+She previously served as our senior vice president, tax from 2021 to 2021 and as our vice president, tax from 2020 to 2021.
+She currently serves as executive vice president, global tax of Kronos Worldwide and as executive vice president, tax of Contran.
+Ms. McCoy has served in various tax accounting positions with various companies related to us and Contran since 2003.

 Andrew B. Nace has served as our executive vice president since 2017 and as our general counsel since 2013.
 He previously served as our secretary from 2017 to 2019, as our senior vice president from 2015 to 2017, and as our vice president from 2013 to 2015.
 He currently serves as executive vice president of CompX, NL and Kronos Worldwide, and as executive vice president and general counsel of Contran.
+He has served as a director of Contran since January 2023.
 Mr. Nace has served as legal counsel (including officer positions) to companies related to us and Contran since 2003.

-Courtney J. Riley has served as our executive vice president, environmental affairs since 2017.
-She previously served as our vice president, environmental affairs from 2015 to 2017.
-She currently serves as chief executive officer and president of NL, as senior vice president, health, safety and environment of Kronos Worldwide, and as senior vice president, environmental affairs of Contran.
+Courtney J. Riley has served as our executive vice president since May 2022.
+She previously served as our executive vice president, environmental affairs from 2017 to 2022 and as our vice president, environmental affairs from 2015 to 2017.
+She currently serves as president and chief executive officer of NL, as executive vice president, chief transformation officer of Kronos Worldwide, and as senior vice president of Contran.
+She has served as a director of NL since May 2022.
 Ms. Riley has served as legal counsel to and in environmental positions (including officer positions) with various companies related to us and Contran since 2009.

-Kristin B. McCoy has served as our senior vice president, tax since June 2021.
-She previously served as our vice president, tax from 2020 to 2021.
-She currently serves as senior vice president, global tax of Kronos Worldwide and as senior vice president, tax of Contran.
-Ms. McCoy has served in various tax accounting positions with various companies related to us and Contran since 2003.

-Amy Allbach Samford has served as our senior vice president and chief financial officer since June 2021.
-She previously served as our vice president and controller from 2016 to 2021.
-She currently serves as senior vice president and chief financial officer of NL and Contran.
+Amy Allbach Samford has served as our executive vice president since May 2022 and as our chief financial officer since 2021.
+She previously served as our senior vice president from 2021 to 2022 and as our vice president and controller from 2016 to 2021.
+She currently serves as executive vice president and chief financial officer of NL, CompX and Contran and as executive vice president of Kronos Worldwide.
 Ms. Samford has served in various accounting and financial positions (including officer positions) in various companies related to us and Contran since 2006.